Treasures From The Design Sprint

 - Though we all agree it’s cool … What price will make it viable in the market?

 Those, and more, are tough questions.
 And, really they cannot be answered in a few days of meetings, but we took a great stab at understanding the background to support them.
-Most of our time was spent dancing through the big questions by ideating and envisioning use cases and possibilities for enticing product function as well as involved customer interaction.
+Most of our time was dancing through the big questions by ideating and envisioning use cases and possibilities for enticing product function as well as customer interaction.
 We also examined many out-of-the box ways of attracting customers and funding.
 After honing our vision, we took a more directing approach to the big questions.

 The Question Quandary